DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/lite.md

       ![ihs-modified](/img/lite_img/ihs-modified.JPG)

 16. Once done, connect the ribbon cable to the port on the modchip by bending the SoC ribbon cable accordingly.
 (Be careful!)
        - **Optional:** At this point, you can test if your modchip installation was successful.
-Re-connect the battery and turn the console on, you should end up at a `No SD Card` splash screen with the Picofly logo.
+Re-connect the battery and the screen ribbon cable, then turn the console on.
+You should end up at a `No SD Card` splash screen with the Picofly logo.

        ![test](/img/lite_img/test.JPG)